-In an effort to ensure maximum staffing utilization in achieving departmental goals, the department reserves the right to reassign employees during any Transitional Duty assignment.
+In an effort to ensure maximum staffing utilization in achieving SFMD goals, the District reserves the right to reassign employees during any Transitional Duty assignment.
 Reassignment may include a change of work hours and schedule, location or department within the District.

-Transitional Duty assignments will be worked on a forty (40)-hour work week, as approved by the assigned supervisor, unless a reduced work week schedule is ordered by a physician.
+Transitional Duty assignments will be worked on a 40-hour workweek, as approved by the assigned supervisor unless a reduced workweek schedule is ordered by a physician.